farif1234/youtube-query-api/README.md

 # Youtube/Spotify Query API

 This project is a REST API designed to translate text into Youtube or Spotify search URLs.
-Made with Flask.

 *e.g. 'Michael Jackson' -> 'https://www.youtube.com/results?search_query=michael+jackson'*

+This API was made with Flask and hosted using Heroku.